Los Angeles Kings: Uniforms and logos

 For the 1998–99 season, the Kings unveiled new logos, uniforms and a new purple-silver-white color scheme, as black and silver had become associated with gang colors.
 The shade of purple was a lighter shade than the one used in the "Forum blue and gold" era.
 The new primary logo was a shield and crest featuring three royal symbols–a sunglass-clad lion, a crown and the Sun.
 The jerseys featured the shield logo with hints of purple on the yoke, sleeve stripes and tail.
 By coincidence, this was the same color scheme as the NBA's Sacramento Kings, who had rebranded to the scheme four years before the NHL's Kings did, as well as the Colorado Rockies (not to be confused with the NHL Rockies who became the New Jersey Devils) of Major League Baseball.
 The bottom of the jerseys read the city name.
 A purple alternate jersey featuring the updated secondary crown logo was unveiled for the 1999–2000 season.
 In 2002, the crown logo became the primary while the shield logo was demoted to alternate status.
 The socks on the black and purple uniforms also switched designations to match their counterparts.
 Upon moving to the Reebok Edge design in 2007, the jerseys were updated without the tail stripes.
 The purple-tinged road jerseys were used until the 2010–11 season, while the home jersey was demoted to alternate status in 2011 and remained in use until 2013.

-In 2008, the Kings unveiled an alternate jersey inspired by the 1988–98 Kings motif.
+In 2008, the Kings unveiled an alternate jersey inspired by the 1988–1998 Kings motif.
 The current logo, now in a black and silver banner with the updated crown logo and 'LA' abbreviation on top, made its debut with the jersey.
 Three years later, the Kings completed the transition back to the classic black and silver by unveiling a new away jersey, which unlike the home jersey, features a black and silver tail stripe.
 The Kings script from their 1988–98 logo returned on the helmets, and would stay that way until 2013, when they were replaced by the current Kings script.

 From the 2010–11 to the 2016–17 seasons, the Kings have also worn their classic purple and gold jerseys from the late 1970s as part of "Legends Night" on select home dates.
 Minor changes in the uniform include the NHL shield logo on the neck piping, as well as the use of the Reebok Edge design.

-The Kings wore silver jerseys with white trim, black stripes and shoulder yoke during the 2014 NHL Stadium Series.
+The Kings wore silver jerseys with white trim, black stripes and shoulder yoke during the 2014 Stadium Series.
 The uniforms featured a metallic treatment of the alternate crown logo in front.
 The sleeve numbers were slightly tilted diagonally, while the back numbers were enlarged for visibility purposes.
 A new 'LA' alternate logo was placed on the left shoulder yoke.
 For the 2015 Stadium Series, the Kings wore a tricolored jersey featuring the team's silver, black and white colors.
 Both the sleeve and back numbers are enlarged, while white pants were used with this jersey.